ossdhaval/mysite/source/while-working/Learnings-as-open-source-community-manager.md

 Labels:

   - Triage:
+    - needs-triage
-    - triage/needs-information, duplicate, will-not-fix
+    - needs-information
-    - triaged (used to flag that PR/Issue has been discussed and )
+    - triaged(used to flag that PR/Issue has been discussed and it is ready to enter active development), triaged/duplicate, triaged/will-not-fix
     - kind/bug, enhancement, feature, support
     - size/xs, s, m, l, xl, xxl
     - value/high, medium, low